The Telephone Pole

 So, my father and I set out to retrieve the pole.
 Parked next to pole was our 1979 green Dodge Dart looking exceptionally lackluster.
 My father was scratching his head and walking the length of the pole and back.
 It was a great find, but getting it home was another matter all together.
 I was surprised how heavy the pole weighed as we both lifted one end.
 My father held onto the pole while I backed up the old Dodge in reverse.
 He set the pole down onto the opened trunk and the Dodge moaned!
 The suspension complained while the whole chassis lowered as far as it possibly could.
 We quickly went to the other end of the pole and lifted it into the air.
 It took all the strength we had to raise the pole.
 We then pushed it forward moving the pole further into the trunk.
 Once we were all the way in, we let the far end down and the trunk’s rim began to bend out of shape.
-We were not going to be able to let the pole ride un-handled home.
-So, my father instructed me to start driving the car “very slowly” while he held on to the far end of the pole.
+We were NOT going to be able to let the pole ride un-handled home.
+So, my father instructed me to start driving the car “very slowly” while he held on to the far end of the pole and walked behind the car, 75 feet behind the car.
 He would holler up towards me when he could no longer hold the pole and we would change places.
 Seemed like a good plan to me.
 So away we went down the street.
 A short fifteen feet and twenty seconds later my father hollered.

 I’ll never forget the two of us making our way down the street that day, fifteen feet, twenty feet, fifteen feet, switching back and forth, driving a little, then carrying that long, heavy, heavy pole.
 I remember our street seemed like a million football fields long as we slowly inched our way home.
 I guess I had the unfortunate luck of being on the end of the pole as we made our way into our driveway.
 What looked like a very innocent right hand turn, turned into a life threatening experience as pole and I swung out wide into our neighbors yard across the street!
-I nearly was crushed by their mailbox as I cleared it by mere inches.
+I was nearly crushed by their mailbox as I cleared it by mere inches.
 My father threw the car into park and joined me at the end of the pole where we were able to pull it backwards enough to set it down.
 The pole was home.

 The next weekend my father intended to raise the pole and mount the light.
 It was quite an engineering feat to witness.
 The preparation alone, gave every indication that something big was about to happen.
 Let me try to set the scene for you now.
-Alongside of the garage was a huge mound of earth which had been created during the digging of one deep hole, the pole hole.
+Alongside of the garage was a huge mound of dirt which had been created during the digging of one deep hole, the pole hole.
 The pole, all seventy five feet of it, lay stretched out forward across the yard with one end of it hovering over the pole hole.
-Hoisting lines had been attached to the far end of the pole and were currently resting across the roof of the garage where they ran further out into the yard and eventually connected to the rear of the green Dodge Dart.
+Hoisting lines had been attached to the far end of the pole rising up and currently resting across the roof of the garage where they ran further out into the backyard and eventually connected to the rear of the green Dodge Dart.
 My mother was the driver, my sister stood near the garage, my brother was on top of the garage, my father was positioned at the hole and I was standing half way down the length of the pole that was resting flat on the earth awaiting its momentous lifting.
 The plan, as my father had laid it out was simple.
 The Dodge Dart would do all the hard work.
-I would simply use 2×4 beams to help support the pole as it lifted high into the autumn sky.
+I would use 2×4 beams to help support the pole as it lifted high into the autumn sky.
 My brother would ensure that the lines held position and moved easily across the garage roof ensuring a successful conclusion.
 It was at this time, that I believe my mother had made one simple request.
-She said to, of course, be careful and by all means, whatever happens, please, please, please be careful around her cherry tree.
+She said to, of course, be careful and by all means, whatever happens, please, please, PLEASE be careful around her cherry tree.
 My mother loved her little cherry tree.
 She doted over that little tree as often as she could afford.
 And it was a beautiful little tree.
 I remembered how she had promised the best cherry pies we ever had when her little tree was old enough to bear fruit.
 That had not happened yet, but it would someday, right?
 Well,…

 So it was time to raise the telephone pole.
 Everyone was in position and the Dodge Dart was revving up to the tall task before it.
 On my father’s first command, my mother accelerated the Dodge and the lines immediately tightened.
 He called for more power and she applied more pressure to the gas pedal.
 At first nothing happened.
 Then he called for even more power.
 Finally, with just a subtle movement of the pole ever so slightly, it lifted off the ground.
-It slid forward and came to rest on a wooden guide board that had been pounded into the ground at the edge of the empty hole.
+It slid forward and came to rest on a wooden guide board that had been pounded into the ground at the edge of the empty pole hole.
 Inch by inch, the pole began to ascend, first knee high, then waist high, and before I could believe it I was starring at this magnificent telephone pole now soaring over my own head.
 I quickly braced it with the 2×4 board I was holding.
 And then it happened…